zenstackhq/zenstack-docs/blog/openapi/index.md

 );
 ```

 Now the policy engine has access to the authenticated user and can enforce the authorization rules.
 Rerun code generation and restart the dev server.
-Now we let's test out the authorization.
+Now let's test out the authorization.

 ```bash
 npx zenstack generate && npx prisma db push